rmchaara/UWSuite/README.markdown

 Introduction
 ------------
 UW Suite is the beginning of an iOS application that takes advantage of the open data available on api.uwaterloo.ca and presents it to University of Waterloo students who wish to access this data in a more presentable manner.
 The idea was initially hacked out at a hackathon and despite the definite work that is still needed, it spawned into what it is now.

+I would like to point out that this is the first project that I have gone full out on so bear with me if there are any issues you find with design.
+I am most likely on it and am constantly looking for ways to enhance performance, presentability and implementation.

 Initially I wanted to just release something to the Appstore with the current state that it is in now, however I have decided to hold off from that until this application has a presentable user experience.